pagkly/Zed/Investopedia3/Covered Call Definition.md

 ## Understanding Covered Calls

 Covered calls are a neutral strategy, meaning the investor only expects a minor increase or decrease in the underlying stock price for the life of the written call option.
-This strategy is often employed when an investor has a short-term neutral view on the asset and for this reason holds the asset long and simultaneously has a [short position](https://www.investopedia.com/terms/s/short.asp) via the option to generate income from the [option premium](https://www.investopedia.com/terms/o/option-premium.asp).
+This strategy is often employed when an investor has a short-term neutral view on the asset and for this reason holds the asset long and simultaneously has a [[short position]](https://www.investopedia.com/terms/s/short.asp) via the option to generate income from the [[option premium]](https://www.investopedia.com/terms/o/option-premium.asp).

 Simply put, if an investor intends to hold the underlying stock for a long time but does not expect an appreciable price increase in the near term then they can generate income (premiums) for their account while they wait out the lull.

 A covered call serves as a short-term [hedge](https://www.investopedia.com/terms/h/hedge.asp) on a long stock position and allows investors to earn income via the premium received for writing the option.
 However, the investor forfeits stock gains if the price moves above the option's [strike price](https://www.investopedia.com/terms/s/strikeprice.asp).
-They are also obligated to provide 100 shares at the strike price (for each contract written) if the buyer chooses to [exercise](https://www.investopedia.com/terms/e/exercise.asp) the option.
+They are also obligated to provide 100 shares at the strike price (for each contract written) if the buyer chooses to [[exercise]](https://www.investopedia.com/terms/e/exercise.asp) the option.

-A covered call strategy is not useful for a very [bullish](https://www.investopedia.com/terms/b/bull.asp) nor a very [bearish](https://www.investopedia.com/terms/b/bear.asp) investor.
+A covered call strategy is not useful for a very [[bullish]](https://www.investopedia.com/terms/b/bull.asp) nor a very [[bearish]](https://www.investopedia.com/terms/b/bear.asp) investor.
 If an investor is very bullish, they are typically better off _not_ writing the option and just holding the stock.
 The option caps the profit on the stock, which could reduce the overall profit of the trade if the stock price spikes.
 Similarly, if an investor is very bearish, they may be better off simply selling the stock, since the premium received for writing a call option will do little to offset the loss on the stock if the stock plummets.

 Image by Julie Bang © Investopedia 2019